 Membership Freeze Bill Proration

-When a membership is unfrozen, a prorated bill will sometimes be created to bridge the gap between the unfreeze date and the day of the month (or week) that the membership normally bills on.
-The point of this bill is to get the membership back on track so we can resume billing on the same day of month (or week) as before the freeze.
+When a Membership comes out of a freeze, a prorated bill may be generated to bridge the gap between the unfreeze date and the day of the month (or week) that the Membership normally bills on.
+The point of this bill is to get the Membership back on track so future billing happens on the same day as before the freeze.

-Determining what a client owes or is owed at the end of a freeze is complex and there are many factors that need to be considered.
-In most cases, the following calculation is used to come to the final number.
+Determining what a Client owes or is owed at the end of a freeze is complex, and several factors are considered.
+In most cases the following calculation is used.

-Note: The following calculation is not always used to determine the amount a client owes or is owed at the end of a freeze.
-A more complex algorithm is used in certain more complex scenarios involving multiple back to back freezes (which is, in general, not a strategy we recommend) or older bills that don’t align correctly.
+Note: this calculation is not always used.
+A more complex algorithm runs in certain scenarios involving multiple back-to-back freezes (generally not recommended) or older bills that don't align correctly.

 • Billing period length (in days)